EireMini/JackOfNoTrades-discord-bot/README.md

     - Add index to Yes list (So you know what position you are)
     - Add 'Copy IP' button to copy to clipboard (for connect server IP & password)
     - Add clickable connect button to launch game & server automatically
     - Improve text & format on embedded message
+        - Formatted the countdown timer text to make it easier to read
-    - Add Thumbnail to embedded message
+    - Add 'Jack of no Trades' Thumbnail to embedded message
     - Add lucky shamrock for the Irish